doc-jones/labby-algorithm-experiments/README.md

 The decision was made to spread the algorithm implementaion for student team assignment across 3 releases for this Labs16 project.
 * Release 1.
 Included an even distribution of students into teams.
 * Release 2.
 Will assign students to teams based upon projectroles and timezone(UTC).
 * Release 3.
-Will optimize for student's top 3 project choices.
+Will optimize for student's top 3 project choices and teamMember preferences.

 ## Release 1 is complete.
 #### [Sort People evenly into to teams.](https://github.com/Lambda-School-Labs/labby-be/tree/master/Sorting)